Creating a group of your own is an inexpensive and effective way to reach your target market.

 Videos in your group are also an effective way to drive engagement, which I’ll cover next.

-Facebook introduced live videos in April 2016 and it’s taken off extremely well since then.
+Facebook introduced live videos back in 2016, and it’s taken off extremely well since then.

 Known as Facebook Live, it allows anyone to start broadcasting live video on their Facebook profiles, pages, and in groups.

-An interesting statistic is that users watch live videos 3x longer than they would watch a recording, signaling that people get really invested in what’s happening ‘in the moment’ and want to find out what happens next.
+An interesting statistic is that users watch live videos 3 times longer than they would watch a recording, signaling that people get really invested in what’s happening ‘in the moment’ and want to find out what happens next.

 If your Facebook group is for your business, live video is the next big thing to use to attract new leads and clients.